 If you have any questions that we haven’t answered here, please contact our Helpline on 01252 542029 or email email@example.com Monday to Friday from 9am to 5pm.

-As events around the country grind to a halt, we need you to work with us to continue raising awareness of anaphylaxis.
+We need you to work with us to continue raising awareness of anaphylaxis now more than ever.
 Like many small charities who do not receive government funding, we will find the next few weeks and months extremely financially challenging.
 If you are able to make a donation, of any size to our charity to ensure that we can continue our work, we would be extremely grateful.
 Click to donate here

 Thank you for your continued support

 Coronavirus and Allergy

 COVID-19 is a new illness that can affect the lungs and airways.
 We continue to receive helpline enquiries from individuals and parents of children with allergies who are concerned about the risks they may face from Coronavirus.
 Please see our detailed ‘Coronavirus and allergies FAQs‘ for more information.

 Anaphylaxis Campaign CEO Lynne Regent and Professor George Du Toit, paediatric allergy consultant and Anaphylaxis Campaign clinical panel member, discuss the concerns facing the allergic community during the Coronavirus pandemic in our ‘Managing Your Allergies In The Time Of Coronavirus’ webinar.

 The Anaphylaxis Campaign endorses and reinforces the need for the allergic community to follow Government guidance in respect of Coronavirus.
 It is important that if you think that you have symptoms that you refer to official advice from the NHS and GOV.UK.